 The pledge boosted market participants' sentiment, sparking a rally that sent the Dow surging more than 400 points.
 The upbeat mood was short lived, however.
 The Wall Street Journal reported the next day French officials were preparing for a potential downgrade of the country's debt.
 The report never came to fruition, but it battered stocks, sending the blue chips spiraling more than 500 points.

 The roller-coaster ride continued throughout August, with the blue chips shedding more than 6%, but bouncing back considerably from the lows of the month.
 After fluctuating more in September, the S&P 500 hit its closing low of 1099.23 on the first trading day of October.

-Then the markets took off in October as traders cheered a round of upbeat third-quarter earnings from several corporate heavyweights, easing fears over anemic economic growth, coupled with apparent progress on the European debt crisis.
+Then the markets lifted off that month as traders cheered a round of upbeat third-quarter earnings from several corporate heavyweights, easing fears over anemic economic growth, coupled with apparent progress on the European debt crisis.

 The Dow, S&P 500 and Nasdaq were all up more than 9% for the month.
 Indeed, the blue chips posted their best performance on a percent basis since 2002, and the broader S&P had its best month in twenty years.

 The last two months of the year were strongly influenced by happenings in Europe.
-The debt crisis that started in Europe's periphery in countries like Greece, Portugal and Ireland made its way straight into the continent's core, threatening Italy, and with it, the 17-nation euro.
+The debt crisis that started in Europe's periphery in countries like Greece, Portugal and Ireland made its way straight into the continent's core, threatening Italy, and with it, the 17-nation euro currency bloc.